maretov/frontend-project-44/README.md

 ### How to install package:
 https://asciinema.org/a/VOQoYvnW8uDKerv18HRpEaauN

-How to work game brain-even:\n https://asciinema.org/a/1px3DGYpzW8xZ5cosZgFGOi3c
+How to work game brain-even:
+https://asciinema.org/a/1px3DGYpzW8xZ5cosZgFGOi3c

-How to work game brain-calc:\n https://asciinema.org/a/76i3vQU0nbV1uNJKFC1vukg9Q
+How to work game brain-calc:
+https://asciinema.org/a/76i3vQU0nbV1uNJKFC1vukg9Q

-How to work game brain-cgd:\n
+How to work game brain-cgd:
 https://asciinema.org/a/tQgHr310sKBxhEoDP7IFHal6j